How to Automate Content Creation with AI Without Losing the Human Touch

 That question slows everything down.

-A better system is to keep a simple list of content ideas by category.
+A better system is to keep simple idea lists by category:

 - tutorials